All About Colon Polyps

 Lynch Syndrome (HNPCC or Hereditary Non-Polyposis Colorectal Cancer)

 Lynch syndrome can lead to colon cancer, breast, gastric, and ovarian cancers.
-Women with Lynch syndrome are also at higher risk to develop endometrial cancer (cancer of the uterus). breast, gastric, and ovarian cancers.
+Women with Lynch syndrome are also at higher risk of getting endometrial (uterus), breast, gastric, and ovarian cancers.

-There are other polyposis syndromes including Bloom's syndrome, familial tooth agenesis syndrome, MUTYH polyposis, PTEN hamartoma tumor syndromes, neurofibromatosis, Cronkhite-Canada syndrome, hyperplastic polyposis syndrome, and nodular lymphoid hyperplasia.
+There are other polyposis syndromes such as Bloom's syndrome, familial tooth agenesis syndrome, MUTYH polyposis, PTEN hamartoma tumor syndromes, neurofibromatosis, Cronkhite-Canada syndrome, hyperplastic polyposis syndrome, and nodular lymphoid hyperplasia.
 Refer to the resources below for further information.

 How are polyps treated?
 What follow-up do I need?

 Polyps are treated by removal (polypectomy) during colonoscopy using electrocautery.
 This means they are cut out and the tissue is burned to seal off the tissue and blood vessels and stop any bleeding.
-If the polyps were detected with a screening test other than colonoscopy, you will need to have a colonoscopy to remove the polyps
+If the polyps were found with a screening test other than a colonoscopy, you will need to have a colonoscopy to remove the polyps.

-Small polyps can be removed entirely by biopsy.
+Small polyps can be removed fully by biopsy.
 Bleeding is the most common side effect.
-Other less common but serious side effects include bowel perforation and electrocautery burn.
-These can be serious and may require surgical repair.
-The goal of polypectomy is to remove the entire polyp.
-When one polyp is found, it is important to examine the entire colon to look for additional polyps.
+Other less common but serious side effects are bowel perforation and electrocautery burn.
+These can be serious and may need surgical repair.
+The goal of polypectomy is to remove the whole polyp.
+When one polyp is found, the whole colon should be looked at to see if there are more polyps.

 Polyps can also be treated surgically when they can’t be removed during a colonoscopy or for patients with polyposis syndromes that need further treatment.
 Surgery for polyps and polyposis syndromes should be done by a colorectal surgeon.